mlevatich/sls-reachability/readme.md

 The version of Python used was 3.7.4.
 The version of z3 used was 4.8.6.0.

 ### 6.
-To run the program directly on a BAPA or MAPA file, execute
+If you would like to run the program on your own BAPA or MAPA file, execute

 ```
 python3 lia_star_solver.py -h
 ```

 to see the usable options.
-An example execution is as follows:
+Some example executions are as follows:

 ```
 python3 lia_star_solver.py my_mapa_file.smt2 --mapa --unfold=10
+python3 lia_star_solver.py my_bapa_file.smt2 --unfold=2
+python3 lia_star_solver.py my_mapa_file.smt2 --mapa -v
 ```